 A CLUE report is not an inspection

-A CLUE is not a secret database, and it gives no score or recommendations, Newman points out.
-It just tells what happened in and outside the home.
-It doesn’t take the place of an inspection or disclosures from the seller.
+A CLUE report does not give a score or recommendations, Newman points out.
+“It’s an additional tool to evaluate the home and the cost of homeowners insurance,” he says.
+It simply tells what insurance claims have been filed in recent years.
+It does not take the place of an inspection or disclosures from the seller.

 How long do claims stay on a CLUE report?

 Claims generally stay on a CLUE report 5-7 years from the date filed.

 Yes, a seller with a blank CLUE report indicates that no insurance claims were filed and can give a buyer confidence.